SHOW TASKS

 • The command does not require a running warehouse to execute.

 • The value for LIMIT rows cannot exceed 10000.
-If LIMIT rows is omitted, the command results in an error if the result set is larger than 10K rows.
+If LIMIT rows is omitted or a value exceeding 10000 is provided, the command will use 10000 as the limit value.

 • To post-process the output of this command, you can use the RESULT_SCAN function, which treats the output as a table that can be queried.